etam4260/rhud/README.md

 #### Fair Markets Rent Data Fields

 1.  state/county or CBSA
     -   Name of the county if it is a county.
 2.  year
     -   Value of year

-3.  counties\_msa &gt;
+3.  counties\_msa
     -   Names of all counties belonging to the Metro Area if it is a Metro Area (MSA).
+4.  town\_name

-town\_name &gt; Town name - applicable for North East regions
+    -   Town name - applicable for North East regions
+5.  metro\_status

-metro\_status &gt; value will be “1” if it is a metropolitan county.
+    -   value will be “1” if it is a metropolitan county.
 Otherwise value will be “0”.
+6.  metro\_name

-metro\_name &gt; Metro area name if metro\_status is “1”
+    -   Metro area name if metro\_status is “1”
+7.  smallarea\_status

-smallarea\_status &gt; value will be “1” if it is a small area.
+    -   value will be “1” if it is a small area.
 Otherwise value will be “0”.
+8. Efficiency

-Efficiency &gt; Efficiency FMR
+    -   Efficiency FMR
+9. One-Bedroom

-One-Bedroom &gt; 1-bedroom FMR
+    -   1-bedroom FMR
+10. Two-Bedroom

-Two-Bedroom &gt; 2-bedroom FMR
+    -   2-bedroom FMR
+11. Three-Bedroom

-Three-Bedroom &gt; 3-bedroom FMR
+    -   3-bedroom FMR
+12. Four-Bedroom

-Four-Bedroom &gt; 4-bedroom FMR
+    -   4-bedroom FMR

 ## Contributors